redhat-marketplace/redhat-marketplace-operator/README.md

 ### Installation Namespace and ClusterRoleBinding requirements

-The Metrics Operator components require specific ClusterRoleBindings The metric-state component requires a ClusterRoleBinding for the the `view` ClusterRole.
+The Metrics Operator components require specific ClusterRoleBindings.
+- The metric-state component requires a ClusterRoleBinding for the the `view` ClusterRole.
-The reporter component requires a ClusterRoleBinding for the the `cluster-monitoring-view` ClusterRole.
+- The reporter component requires a ClusterRoleBinding for the the `cluster-monitoring-view` ClusterRole.

 Due to limitations of Operator Lifecycle Manager (OLM), this ClusterRoleBinding can not be provided automatically for arbitrary installation target namespaces.